Have a question about making your tuition payments? Need more information about paying off student loans?

 Each year the student accounting services office sends notices to remind former students with these loans of outstanding balances and give them an opportunity to adjust their repayment schedule or sign up for automatic monthly payments.
 If you would like for Transylvania University to automatically deduct your monthly payment from your bank account, please complete and return the authorization form.

-- Log in to the ADP portal.
+- Log in to Colleague Self Service

 You can elect to receive your 1098-T form electronically rather than having it printed and mailed to your home address.